Chris-Is-Awesome/forget-me-not/README.md

 ### Tuesday, 1/11/22
 * 10:20: Add functionality to the "remind me in..." buttons to update the reminder time with the set intervals
 * 11:50-1:30: Attempt to prevent user from setting reminder time to a past time, unfinished, need to learn more about how additional forms work

+### Thursday, 1/13/22
+* 9:20: Create reminders using data from form and store them in a list